wyattades/boostid/README.md

     ```

 ## Getting started
-1. Setup dev environment for an existing Pantheon site.
+1. Setup dev environment for an existing Pantheon site, where `<sitename>` is the site's Pantheon name
     ```bash
     boostid setup -s <sitename>
     ```
     This walks the user through the following:
-    - Authenticate with APIs: _CircleCI, Terminus, Slack_ (this only needs to be done once)
+    - Authenticate with APIs: _CircleCI, AWS, Terminus, Slack_ (this only needs to be done once)
     - Clones Pantheon site into folder under the current directory
     - Setup a multidev for automated upstream updates
     - Add Boostid config and testing files to project